COVID-19 complaints process

 If you’re a residential consumer or small business and you’ve already tried to resolve your complaint with your telecommunications provider, you can make a complaint to us.
 If you have not tried to resolve your complaint with your provider, you can find their contact details by searching our providers list.

-Vulnerable and at-risk consumers
+Urgent help for vulnerable and at-risk consumers

 Urgent help is available for vulnerable people or small businesses at risk who have already tried to resolve their issue with their phone or internet provider.